IouSC/IouSC/README.md

 <h1 align="center">Hi there 👋, I'm Iou-Sheng (Danny) Chang</h1>
 <h3 align="center">Pleasant to Listen to.
 Accurate to Read through.
 Clever to Write down.
 Easy to Speak about.</h3>

-- 🔭 I'm currently a M.S.E. in Robotics student at **Johns Hopkins University major in Robotics**
+- 🔭 I'm currently a M.S.E. in Robotics student at **Johns Hopkins University**
-     - Earned
+     - B.S. in Electrical Engineering at **University of California - Los Angeles**

 - 📫 Reached out to me at **iousc26@gmail.com**